mwlang/ramaze-protos/erubis_sequel_bacon_railsy/README.md

 * Bacon for the test framework
 * Modes are :dev, :spec, and :live
 * MODE as environment variable vs. RAILS_ENV

+# How to Use

+Simply clone the repository to your system

+	git clone git://github.com/mwlang/ramaze-protos.git

+Then cp -r ramaze-protos/erubis_sequel_bacon_railsy new_project